Comet Bennett: Observational history

 The comet became visible to the naked eye in February, and the first week of that month it had a magnitude of 5 and its tail measured about one degree in length.
 By the end of February the comet had brightened to a magnitude of 3.5 while its tail was about two degrees long.
 The comet continued to brighten during March, as it approached both the Sun and Earth.
-By the middle of the month it was a first magnitude with a prominent curved tail about 10 degrees long.
+By the middle of the month it was a first magnitude object with a prominent curved tail about 10 degrees long.